 The Global Fund is working closely with key partners, international organizations, governments and technical agencies through a World Health Organization-led consortium to rapidly and equitably support access to COVID-19 health products and diagnostics for low- and middle-income countries.
-Key resources on procuring diagnostics are below.
+Key resources on procuring and running diagnostics are below.

 Providing a COVID-19 test to all those who need it requires rapid expansion of diagnostic testing capacity.
 Facilitating access to testing is the priority of the ACT-Accelerator Diagnostics Pillar, which is co-convened by the Global Fund.
-Antigen rapid diagnostics tests (Ag RDTs) that detect the presence of COVID-19 infection (SARS-COV-2) that were released on the market in the initial stages were unreliable, but there are now two reader-free Ag RDTs which perform well.
+Antigen rapid diagnostics tests (Ag RDTs) that detect the presence of COVID-19 infection (SARS-COV-2) that were released on the market in the initial stages were unreliable, but there are now three reader-free Ag RDTs that perform well.
 WHO published the interim guidance Antigen-Detection in the Diagnosis of SARS-CoV-2 Infection Using Rapid Immunoassays on 11 September 2020.

 In order to detect SARS-COV-2, laboratories have been mainly using nucleic acid amplification tests (NAATs) such as real-time reverse transcription polymerase chain reaction (rRT-PCR) assays.
 While this method has been highly reliable, it also comes with a certain cost and time investment and many countries face challenges in access to this form of testing.

-Ag RDTs therefore represent a significant step forward in reinforcing the effectiveness of COVID-19 response strategies because of their low cost of approximately US$5 per test, turnaround of results within 30 minutes and without the need to rely on laboratory instruments.
+Ag RDTs therefore represent a significant step forward in reinforcing the effectiveness of COVID-19 response strategies because of their low cost of approximately US$4 per test, turnaround of results within 30 minutes and without the need to rely on laboratory instruments.